 2.0 Solid State Revolution

 Two years after escaping the Simulation, Susan and Jack are struggling in their relationship and each separately trying to wage a war against the Company using the tool it’s trained them for: social engineering using music.
 But even outside the Simulation, the System’s reach is powerful, controlling a vast media empire as well as its high technology.
-Worse, Jack is plagued by nightmares of the System and seems to be falling under its control, while Susan fears that his revolution will lead to a new world war.
+Worse, Jack seems to have been compromised by the System, while Susan fears that his revolution will lead to a new world war.
 Betrayed to the Company as the revolution finally breaks out, Susan has to break out of a detention cell while Jack has to break his programming.
 On the brink of world war in the real world, he lets the Company recapture him, while Susan vanishes from the underground scene.

 5.2 Alleys That We Run Through